House prices, credit, and housing: the Bank of Portugal's warning for the real estate market

 The Bank of Portugal wants to curb excesses in credit

-One of the most relevant news from the interview was the confirmation that the Bank of Portugal intends to adjust some rules on housing credit.
+One of the most relevant novelties of the interview was the confirmation that the Bank of Portugal intends to adjust some housing credit rules.

-Among the measures underway is reducing the maximum effort rate from the current 50% to 45%.
-In other words, the credit installment will be able to represent a smaller portion of the family's monthly income.
-The goal is simple: to prevent buyers from being too pressured by a difficult-to-support installment.
+Among the ongoing measures is the reduction of the maximum effort rate from the current 50% to 45%.
+That is, the credit installment will be able to represent a smaller slice of the family's monthly income.
+The goal is simple: to prevent buyers from being too pressured by an installment that is difficult to support.

 There should also be adjustments in loan maturities.
-For young people up to 35 years old, it will still be possible to have loans up to 40 years.
-But the Bank of Portugal wants to ensure that the rules are enforced more strictly.
+In the case of young people up to 35 years old, it will still be possible to have loans up to 40 years.
+But the Bank of Portugal wants to ensure that the rules are enforced more rigorously.

 “What we are talking about here are adjustments so that families themselves do not over-indebt.”

-This is a sensitive issue because, on the one hand, tighter rules may make access to credit more difficult for some families, but on the other hand, they serve to prevent situations of excessive indebtedness.
+This is a sensitive issue because, on the one hand, stricter rules may make it difficult for some families to access credit, but on the other, they serve to prevent situations of excessive debt.
 These measures make sense in a context where house prices are very high and interest rates have already started to rise, not to mention the expected growth in the inflation rate.

-It is worth remembering that these measures arise in a context of pressure from European monetary authorities, who have expressed concern about the recent growth in recourse to housing credit in Portugal, largely motivated by the incentives that the Government granted to young people.
+It is good to remember that these measures arise in a context of pressure from European monetary authorities, who have expressed concern about the recent growth in recourse to housing credit in Portugal, largely driven by the incentives that the Government granted to young people.

-- The supply of houses decreased, as the supply of new construction did not grow sufficiently;
+• The supply of houses decreased, since the supply of new construction did not grow enough;

-- The credit restriction measures applied by the Bank of Portugal (BdP) will further hinder access for young people who, from now on, want to resort to this support mechanism;
+• The credit restriction measures applied by the Bank of Portugal (BdP) will further complicate access for young people who, from now on, want to resort to this support mechanism;

 Credit will continue to exist, but it may grow less